WHY SHELTERS EUTHANIZE

 You might be asking yourself, what am I supposed to do about it?
 Let’s take a look at how some of our responsible friends are contributing to the cause.

-In Reno, Nevada, participation from the community allowed for two of the city’s largest animal shelters to go “no-kill”without additional funding from the local government.
-Volunteerism (both in shelter and fosters) almost doubled, area veterinarians and other businesses offered discounts as incentives for adopting, and private donations for the cause increased.
+In Reno, Nevada, participation from the community allowed for two of the city’s largest animal shelters to go “no-kill” without additional funding from the local government.
+Volunteerism (both in shelters and fosters) almost doubled, area veterinarians and other businesses offered discounts as incentives for adopting, and private donations for the cause increased.
 The euthanasia rate in the city has dropped below ten percent, which is astoundingly minuscule compared to the national average of fifty percent.
 To get a piece of the making-a-difference action, visit the DPA!
 Volunteer page or contact your local shelter.
 If you are considering becoming a foster, find out what fostering entails and a foster application here.
-If you fancy yourself an animal philanthropist, or a less “hands on”approach is more your speed, check out Other Ways to Help.
+If you fancy yourself an animal philanthropist or a less “hands-on” approach is more your speed, check out Other Ways to Help.

 Making a Difference at Home